JohnFawkes/AURA/docs/config.md

 ### Applications

 - **Description**:
-  An array of label/tag configuration blocks, one per supported application (currently only Plex is supported).
+  An array of label/tag configuration blocks, one per supported application.
 - **Fields**:
-  - `Application`: The name of the application (e.g., `Plex`).
+  - `Application`: The name of the application (e.g., `Plex`, `Sonarr` or `Radarr`).
   - `Enabled`: Set to `true` to enable label/tag management for this application.
   - `Add`: A list of labels/tags to add to items after processing.
   - `Remove`: A list of labels/tags to remove from items after processing.

 #### Example Use Case

-If you want Aura to add the labels `Overlay` and `4K` to your Plex items, and remove the label `OldLabel`, your config would look like:
+If you want Aura to add the labels `Overlay` and `aura` to your Plex items, and remove the label `OldLabel`, your config would look like:

 ```yaml
 LabelsAndTags: